stan-playground/postgres-airflow-superset/instruction.md

 apache/superset
 ```

-1.6 Connecting Containers to Network
+(optional) 1.6 Connecting Containers to Network
 The containers should already be on the same network (my_network) as specified during their creation.
 If not, you can manually connect them:

 ```